silverstripe/cwp/docs/en/developer.md

 CWP provides some tools out of the box for generating downloadable PDF versions of pages.

-We are using [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) to generate the PDF, internally it uses WebKit to render the HTML into a PDF.
+[wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) is being used to generate the PDF, it is a command line utility using WebKit to render the HTML into PDF format.

 ### How it works